Why do you reach for that first drink — or go back for more — even when part of you wishes you wouldn’t?

 THE REWARD

-The drink is a treat for working hard and how you relax from the day.
+The drink is a treat for working hard or a sign that the day is done and you can finally relax.

 THE ESCAPE